Daemon

 # Index your source directory (one-time)

-git kb code index src/
+git-kb code index src/

 # From here, the daemon watches for changes automatically Embedding management